bitcoin-computer/bitcoin-chat/README.md

 A hackable chat that runs on the blockchain.
 Intended as a starting point for developers to build on top of.

-The chat needs no database backend because all data is stored on the blockchain (currently runs on LTC, testnet).
-The interface between the chat and the blockchain is provided by [Bitcoin Computer](https://bitcoincomputer.io)
+The chat does not need database backend because all data is stored on the blockchain (currently runs on LTC, testnet).
+The interface between the chat and the blockchain is provided by [Bitcoin Computer](https://bitcoincomputer.io).

 ## Start the chat

-Clone the repo and run
+Clone the repo, and run

 ````
 yarn start
 ````

-To log into the chat you need a BIP39 seed phrase.
-You can generate a new seed for example from [here](https://iancoleman.io/bip39/).
-You then need to fund the wallet using a [LTC faucet](https://testnet-faucet.com/ltc-testnet/)
+To log into the chat, you need a BIP39 seed phrase.
+You can generate a new seed, for example, from [here](https://iancoleman.io/bip39/).
+You then need to fund the wallet using a [LTC faucet](https://testnet-faucet.com/ltc-testnet/).

-For more information see the [Bitcoin Computer Docs](https://docs.bitcoincomputer.io/getting-started/run-in-a-browser) or ask in the [Telegram Group](https://t.me/joinchat/FMrjOUWRuUkNuIt7zJL8tg).
+For more information, see the [Bitcoin Computer Docs](https://docs.bitcoincomputer.io/getting-started/run-in-a-browser), or ask in the [Telegram Group](https://t.me/joinchat/FMrjOUWRuUkNuIt7zJL8tg).

 ## Contributing

-The chat is very bare bones and contributions are more than welcome.
+The chat is very bare bones, and contributions are more than welcome.
 Have a look at the open issues, or make a pull request with a new feature.
-You can also request a feature request by creating an issue.
+You can also make a feature request by creating an issue.

 ## Screenshots